 How to Find YouTube Hero Channels: A Data-Driven Research Guide

-A hero channel is a YouTube channel worth studying and learning from.
-Not just any popular channel, but one that matches three criteria:
+A hero channel is a YouTube channel worth studying and learning from that has consistent engagement, realistic production quality, and topic consistency.
+It is not just any popular channel, but one that matches three specific criteria:

 Consistent Engagement